If you want to see the inner truth of your own being, you need to know how to explore your mind.

 Because in truth, meditation is about both.
 It’s about clearing the mind.
 But it is also the best way how to explore your mind.

-One thing is for sure, when it comes to exploring the mind vs clearing it; it’s not about either/or.
+One thing is for sure, when it comes to exploring your mind vs clearing it; it’s not about either/or.
 It’s about both.
-Because if you want to explore your own mind, you first have to clear it.
+Because if you want to explore your mind, you first have to clear it.

 Here is how to clear your mind and how to explore your mind at the same time.